Moving to North Hollywood – Vineland

 Cost of Living

 Of course, North Hollywood is inspirational, and comes with the perk of being within driving distance of the city, without getting stuck in the city traffic and congested lifestyle, but is it reasonable for your budget?
 Let’s take a look!

 The good news is not only is North Hollywood less congested than the city its cost of living is also lower than that of the Los Angeles average and California average according to Area Vibes.
 The median household income is $48,628, but the housing prices are very favorable.
-The median home price is $405,914 and very affordable for a city in California!
+The median home price is $799,000.
 If you prefer to rent and save while you save for your dream home you can expect your rent to be around $1,259 a month, allowing you the ability to save more.
 The area is filled with grocery stores, restaurants, and cafés, and shopping so you can expect to save on transportation as many of these amenities are in walkable areas.

 The school system has become a focal point for the city as families have taken a liking to the quiet city life and should be taken into consideration when researching North Hollywood should you have kids or want kids in the future.
 The High School graduation is 70%.
 Out of a total of 7 high schools, the top high schools are North Hollywood Stem Magnet and North Hollywood Senior High School as rated by Great Schools.org.
 You can’t go wrong with any middle or elementary school you chose as they are all very highly ranked and with 37 options you’ll surely find one that fits in with your community and expectations!